iamdonovan/iamdonovan.github.io/_sources/teaching/egm702/practicals/week3.rst.txt

     :alt: the link to the animated gif, printed to the console

 Click this link to create the gif.
-Once it finishes processing and loads the gif, you can download the gif by right-clicking the image and clicking 'save'.
+Once it finishes processing and loads the gif, you can download the gif by right-clicking the image and clicking **Save**.

 Watch the gif – what changes do you see?
-You should see a number of different things happen, including the initial 1980 eruption, as well as subsequent eruptions.
+You should notice a number of different things happen, including the initial 1980 eruption, subsequent eruptions, seasonal snow cover, and even the `SLC failure <https://www.usgs.gov/landsat-missions/landsat-7>`__ of the Landsat 7 ETM+ sensor.

 By the end of the gif, you should see that a great deal of vegetation has started to recover.
 In next week's practical, we'll work on additional analyses using GEE, including change analysis and plotting time series of values.

 references
 ----------